digitalbazaar/vc-playground-docs/playground/issue.md

 Checkout [Handling a VC API Exchange](/chapi/wallets/exchanges/) for further information on completing an exchange.

-Alternatively, the OID4VCI QR code will provide a URL with the `openid-credential-offer://` scheme:
+Alternatively, the OID4VCI QR code will provide only the OID4VCI-specific URL using the `openid-credential-offer://` scheme:

 ```